WalletScrutiny/WalletScrutinyCom/_hardware/ellipaltitan.md

 ## Interface

 The device has the basic appearance of a smart phone, with a camera and a touchscreen.

+[This is a video demonstration](https://www.youtube.com/watch?v=Pnh1yeijIvg) of how the Ellipal Titan functions.

 ## Reproducibility